 What are the Main Payment Plans?

-At Shutterstock, consumers have the option to purchase a monthly or yearly subscription, which gives them access to the entire archive and up to 750 image downloads per month.
+At Shutterstock, consumers have the option to purchase a monthly or yearly subscription, which gives them access to image library and up to 750 image downloads per month.
 For those who only need a few images, there is also an à la carte model, where users can pay to download a finite number of images (i.e. 2, 5, or 25).

 So why does this matter to you, the stock photographer?
 Your royalty earnings can change depending on the user's payment plan, with the most lucrative being an On-Demand Image (any size), and the least being a Monthly Subscriber Image.
 Users can also purchase an Enhanced image, which allows them to use it for merchandising purposes.
 In this case, the photographer stands to earn 20% of the licensing fee (up to $80).